top of page

 Kai and Wai sit at the heart of community wellbeing.
 Healthy water creates healthy food systems, and healthy food systems support strong people and resilient ecosystems.

-Restoring waterways and local food systems also reduces emissions, strengthens ecosystems, and helps communities adapt to floods, droughts, and climate stress.
+Restoring waterways supports local food systems and helps communities adapt to floods, droughts, and climate stress.

 • Join planting or clean‑up days along waterways